-- 5. Mental Health Services for Medi-Cal Recipients

-- a.
-CONTRACTOR shall offer a range of programs that are available to qualifying beneficiaries who are Medi-Cal eligible:

-- 1) Outpatient specialty mental health treatment services for children and youth under age eighteen (18).

-- 2) Outpatient specialty mental health treatment services for TAY youth, age eighteen (18) through twenty-four (24).

-- 3) Outpatient specialty mental health treatment services for adults, age twenty-five (25) and over.

-- Outpatient mental health services within the schools, community, and CONTRACTOR's offices.

-- b.
-CONTRACTOR shall offer the following range of SMHS to Medi-Cal beneficiaries:

-- Assessment Evaluation.

-- 2) Plan Development.

-- 3) Therapy Individual/Family/Group.

-- 4) Collateral.

-- Rehabilitation.

-- Target Case Management.

-- 7) Intensive Care Coordination.

-- 8) Intensive Home-Base Services.

-- 9) Therapeutic Behavioral Services.

-- c.
-CONTRACTOR shall ensure use of an Electronic Health Record (EHR).
+- H. Mental Health Services for Medi-Cal Recipients - CONTRACTOR shall offer a range of programs that are available to qualifying beneficiaries who are Medi-Cal eligible: - a.
+Outpatient specialty mental health treatment services for children and youth under age eighteen (18). - Outpatient specialty mental health treatment services for TAY youth, age eighteen to twenty-four (18-24). - c.
+Outpatient specialty mental health treatment services for Adults, age twenty-five (25) and over. - d.
+Outpatient mental health services within the schools, community, and CONTRACTORS offices. - CONTRACTOR shall offer the following range of SMHS to Medi-Cal beneficiaries: - a.
+Assessment Evaluation - b.
+Plan Development - c.
+Therapy Individual/Family/Group - d.
+Collateral - e.
+Rehabilitation - f.
+Target Case Management - g.
+Intensive Care Coordination - h.
+Intensive Home-Base Services - i.
+Therapeutic Behavioral Services - CONTRACTOR shall ensure use of an Electronic Health Record (EHR).
 The EHR allows CONTRACTOR to enter client data, upload clinical documents, enter progress notes, and track outcome data.
-CONTRACTOR shall use the EHR connected with the MHP system of care. - d.
-CONTRACTOR will ensure timely access to services.
+CONTRACTOR shall use the EHR connected with the MHP system of care.

+- 4. CONTRACTOR will ensure timely access to services.
 CONTRACTOR will ensure date of first assessment service is within ten (10) business days from date of beneficiary's request.
-Services should be provided in a timely manner as required by DHCS and/or the County of Mendocino MHP Agreement.
-Should CONTRACTOR be outside the required timeframes, a Notice of Adverse Benefit Determinations (NOABD) Failure to Provide Timely Access to Service (Timely Access Notice) will be sent to the client within two (2) business days.
-A copy of the NOABD shall be added to the client EHR and the CONTRACTOR will notify the COUNTY and AHM. - e.
-CONTRACTOR shall conduct client billing in accordance with the DHCS Mental Health Services Division Medi-Cal Billing Manual and the Mendocino County Mental Health Policy and Procedure, "Claims Processing and Payment to Contract provider under the Mental Health Medi-Cal Managed Care Plan".
+Services should be provide timely as required by DHCS and/or the County of Mendocino MHP Agreement.
+Should CONTRACTOR be outside the required timeframes a Notice of Adverse Benefit Determinations (NOABD) Failure to Provide Timely Access to Service (Timely Access Notice) will be sent to the client within two (2) business days.
+A copy of the NOABD shall be added to the client EHR and the CONTRACTOR will notify the County and Anchor Health Management. - 5.
+CONTRACTOR shall conduct client billing in accordance with the DHCS Mental Health Services Division Medi-Cal Billing Manual and the Mendocino County Mental Health Policy and Procedure, "Claims Processing and Payment to Contract provider under the Mental Health Medi-Cal Managed Care Plan."
 All coordination of benefits procedures must be followed.
 CONTRACTOR shall be liable for any exceptions and shall reimburse COUNTY for any recoupments ordered by the State or County.
-COUNTY shall only reimburse CONTRACTOR for services provided to Medi-Cal and Indigent beneficiaries upon receipt of a valid Explanation of Medicare Benefits.

-F. Cultural Competency

-- 1. CONTRACTOR shall strive to hire Therapists and other staff who are bilingual and culturally responsive. - CONTRACTOR shall provide culturally competent services.
-CONTRACTOR shall coordinate with COUNTY to comply with annual cultural competency skills training for its staff. - Areas of focus in the implementation of the Cultural Competency Plan shall include, but not be limited to, elimination of the disparities in service delivery to special populations (Latino and Native American clients).

-- CONTRACTOR shall submit to AHM copies of agendas, sign-in sheets, handouts, and flyers, for cultural competency training and other trainings provided to CONTRACTOR staff as occurs. - 5.
-CONTRACTOR shall ensure that all relevant cultural and linguistic standards of care are incorporated into service delivery. - a.
-CONTRACTOR shall have evidence of culture-specific programs or referrals to community-based, culturally-appropriate, and nontraditional mental health subcontractors. - CONTRACTOR and/or subcontractors shall have evidence of the availability, as appropriate, of alternatives and options that accommodate the individual preference of clients.
+COUNTY shall only reimburse CONTRACTOR for services provided to Medi-Cal and Indigent beneficiaries upon receipt of a valid Explanation of Medicare Benefits. - II.
+CONTRACTOR shall provide culturally competent services.
+CONTRACTOR shall coordinate with COUNTY to comply with annual cultural competency skills training for its staff and shall strive to hire Therapists and other staff who are bilingual and culturally responsive. - A. Areas of focus in the implementation of the Cultural Competency Plan shall include, but not be limited to, elimination of the disparities in service delivery to special populations (Latino and Native American clients). - B. CONTRACTOR shall submit to Anchor Health Management copies of agendas, sign-in sheets, handouts, and flyers, for cultural competency training and other trainings provided to CONTRACTOR staff as occurs. - C. CONTRACTOR shall ensure that all relevant cultural and linguistic standards of care are incorporated into service delivery. - CONTRACTOR shall have evidence of culture-specific programs or referrals to community-based, culturally-appropriate, and non-traditional mental health subcontractors.